Etherpod/Ship-Enhancements/README.md

 - **Ship Gravity Multiplier**: Larger numbers increase the strength of your ship's gravity crystal.
 Large numbers are advised against, however, as exiting your ship will kill you.
 - **Ship Gravity Direction**: Lets you change the direction of your ship's gravity.
 Set this to Random if you feel like the game isn't painful enough.
 - **Atmosphere/Space Angular Drag Multiplier**: Larger numbers make it harder to turn your ship.
 Setting this to 0 lets you spin your ship forever.
+- **Air Drag Multiplier**: Larger numbers make atmospheres slow you down more.
+Setting this to 0 lets your ship drift endlessly through the air.
 - **Chaotic Cyclones**: Adjusts cyclones to apply an additional upwards spin to your ship while inside of them to make for an even more disorienting experience.
 - **Ship Explosion Multiplier**: Larger numbers increase the size of the explosion that is created when your ship blows up.
 Set this to something between 10 and 30 to simulate an atomic bomb.
 - **Extra Explosion Damage**: Gives explosions the ability to damage your ship and fragments of Brittle Hollow.